unkemptArc99/cs7641-project/docs/index.md

 {% include image.html url="img/inaccurate.png" description="Inaccuracies in KMeans Clustering prediction" %}

+As you can see a Miniature Poodle has been inaccurately clustered with Tibetan Mastiff.
+Knowing the fact that Tibetan Mastiff are normally huge dogs compared to Poodles, you might say how could this even happen.
+But if you look closely, from the perspective of this image, the poodle has similar characteristics to the mastiff.
+Hence, it makes sense for this clustering.

 But, the KMeans model has also overwhelmingly predicted accurate results with images that have different characteristics - different colors, different posture, different positioning, etc. For example -

 {% include image.html url="img/accurate.png" description="Accurate KMeans Clustering" %}